 Some of our courses have equipment costs and trip expenses that the student has to pay at the beginning of the year.
 You will be informed about them at your interview and may qualify for an 80% refund of these at a later date based upon your attendance.

-If you are aged 16-18 on 31 August 2017 and have one of the following situations, you may qualify for an additional bursary.
+If you are aged 16-18 on 31 August 2018 and have one of the following situations, you may qualify for an additional bursary.
 This attendance-based weekly payment is a great addition to LSF help for qualifying students. • Looked after by a local authority • Care leaver • Living independently and in receipt of Income Support, or Universal Credit, in your own name • A young parent and receiving Income Support, or Universal Cedit, in your own name • Receiving both ESA and DLA or PIP, in your own name Please call Student Money on 01524521469 or email email@example.com to discuss further.